cap-js-community/event-queue/docs/use-as-cap-outbox/index.md

 ### Failure Handling and Error Propagation

-When a primary handler throws or returns `EventProcessingStatus.Error`, the `#failed` successor receives the serialised error message in `req.data.error`:
+When a primary handler throws or returns `EventProcessingStatus.Error`, the `#failed` and `#done` successors both receive the serialised error message in `req.data.error`:

 ```javascript
 this.on("orderCreated/#failed", async (req) => {